aws-samples/bedrock-claude-chat/README.md

 The sign-up screen will appear as shown above, where you can register your email and log in.

-If want to customize configuration such as IP address restriction, refer [Deploy using CDK](#deploy-using-cdk) section.
+> **Important**
+> This deployment method allows anyone with the URL to sign up.
+For production use, we strongly recommend adding IP address restrictions or disabling self-signup to mitigate security risks.
+To set up, [Deploy using CDK](#deploy-using-cdk) for IP address restrictions or [Disable self sign up](#disable-self-sign-up).

 ## Architecture